ethanae/bitsignificant/csharp/3-introduction-to-data-types/introduction-to-data-types.md

 - `string`

 ### 1. Boolean
 A boolean type refers to the values `true` and `false` only.
 This type gives us the ability to model true/false cases in our code.
-As you saw in our previous example we saw the declaration of a variable called `isRetired`, we could use this variable to test determine if a user is a pensioner and then discount to some item they want to purchase.
+As you saw in our previous example we saw the declaration of a variable called `isRetired`, we could use this variable to determine if a user is a pensioner and then discount to some item they want to purchase.

 We can use the boolean value like this:
 ```
-if (isRetired) {
+if (isRetired)
+{
     // some code to apply our discount
-} else {

 }
+else
+{

+}
 ```

-We've used an _if-else-statement_ here which tests the value of a boolean type.
+For illustration purposes, we've used a new construct called the _if-else-statement_ which helps us here which tests the value of a boolean type.
+These structures are part of _control flow_ which we'll cover in detail later on, so don't worry about it too much now.

 #### Boolean operations
-As we saw above an _if-else-statement_ can be used to test a boolean value but we can form much more complex expressions with boolean types.
+As we saw above an, _if-else-statement_ can be used to test a boolean value but we can form much more complex expressions with boolean types.

-Let's introduce another variable called `isStoreMember` which tells us if a customer is the member of our imaginary store and we want to give customers discount if they're pensioners AND (`&&`) they're a member at our store.
+Let's introduce another variable called `isStoreMember` which tells us if a customer is a member of our imaginary store, and we want to give customers discount if they're pensioners AND (`&&`) they're members at our store.
 Our program might look like:
 ```
 var isRetired = true;
 var isStoreMember = true;
 var shouldApplyDiscount = isRetired && isStoreMember;

-if (shouldApplyDiscount) {
+if (shouldApplyDiscount)
+{
     // some code to apply our discount
 }
 ```
 Here we are using a new-looking symbol, the double ampersand, `&&`.
 When we use this syntax we are creating an expression, in this case a boolean expression.
 You should read `&&` as "AND", which means that both values on either side of the double ampersand should be `true` for the whole expression to be true.

 Note that we also get a single ampersand operator, `&`.
-Firstly, remember that `&&` needs to both values on either side to be true which means if the first operand is `false` we already know that the rest of expression cannot possibly be true because we've already encountered a false value meaning that we don not need to even evaluate the rest of remaining expression.
-In a sense, `&&` short-circuits expression evaluation.
+Firstly, remember that `&&` needs to both values on either side to be true which means if the first operand is `false` we already know that the whole expression cannot possibly be true because we've already encountered a `false` value meaning that we do not need to even evaluate the rest of remaining expression (this is called short-circuiting).
+So, `&&` can short-circuit expression evaluation.

-The `&` operator works a little differently, in that it will always evaluate all operands of our expression but the end value remains the same as `&&`.
-So if either operand is false, our whole expression with be `false` otherwise all operands are `true` and our whole expression is `true`.
+We also get a single ampersand, `&`, operator that works a little differently compared to `&&`, in that it will always evaluate all operands of our expression but the end value remains the same as `&&`.
+So if either operand is `false`, our whole expression with be `false` otherwise all operands are `true` and our whole expression is `true`.

 Some examples:
 ```